antonfirsov/docs/2018/08-Aug/JapaneseCalendar.md

 ## Testing era changes on Windows

 The best way to determine whether your applications are affected by the new era is to test them in advance with the new era in place.
+You can do this immediately for .NET Framework 4.x apps and for .NET Core apps running on Windows systems.
+For .NET Core apps on other platforms, you'll have to wait until the ICU globalization library is updated; see the [Updating data sources](#updating-data-sources) section for more information.

-This is possible for .NET Framework 4.x apps and for .NET Core apps on Windows systems, where era information for the Japanese calendars is stored as a set of REG_SZ values in the HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\Nls\\Calendars\\Japanese\\Eras key of the system registry.
+For .NET Framework 4.x apps and for .NET Core apps on Windows systems, era information for the Japanese calendars is stored as a set of REG_SZ values in the HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\Nls\\Calendars\\Japanese\\Eras key of the system registry.
 For example, the following figure shows the definition of the Heisei era in the Japanese calendar.

 ![The Heisei era in the Windows registry](./heisei-era.png)